 Since the pickups are a bit overpowering, the sound is very powerful.
 While the sound is powerful, it still is fully under your control.
 The humbuckers in the Custom 22 are what allow this guitar to be so versatile; they provide the Custom 22 with the ability to front incredibly clean notes, but also have no problem transitioning to intense and punchy metal.

 Why is this guitar good for Blues?
 The basic sound that the Custom 22 produces is well known in the world of Jazz and Blues; it’s a natural sound that is impressionable to an assortment of effects and changes in tone.
-For under $1,000 you can pick yourself up a guitar that’s not only great for Blues but can effectively play in many different music genres.
+For under $1,000 (For the latest prices and discounts, check here) you can pick yourself up a guitar that’s not only great for Blues but can effectively play in many different music genres.

 For the Fender Stratocaster, there are three single coil pickups with five different configuration options.
 There are several different tonal possibilities that you can choose from with the Strat; you can choose bright and bell-like sound on the bridge to thick and warm sound on the pickup.